-BWSR is preparing a feasibility study and plan for a Working Lands Watershed Restoration Program – a program to provide incentives for landowners to plant perennial and cover crops that will improve water quality.
-Crops include perennial grasses and winter annual cover crops that keep roots in the soil and vegetation on the land throughout the year, improving soil health, storing carbon, and capturing excess nitrogen.
-These crops can be grazed, used for livestock feed or processed for electricity, thermal energy, advanced biofuels such as bio-jet fuel, renewable chemicals, or similar applications.
-Some crops can even be grown for food or beverage production.
+BWSR has completed a feasibility study and plan for a Working Lands Watershed Restoration Program – a program that would provide incentives for landowners to plant perennial and cover crops that will improve water quality.
+The report, posted below, includes an overview of promising crops and livestock enterprises, including perennial grasses and winter annual cover crops that keep roots in the soil and vegetation on the land throughout the year, improving soil health and wildlife habitat, storing carbon, and capturing excess nitrogen.
+Many of these crops can be grown for food or beverage production, grazed, used for livestock feed and bedding, or processed for applications such as bio-jet fuel, bio-based packaging, and renewable chemicals.

 The study was directed by the 2016 Minnesota Legislature (Laws 2016, c.
 189, s.
 4) with the goal of improving water quality by increasing living cover on the landscape at a watershed scale.

-BWSR is coordinating this effort with stakeholders and other state agencies, including agricultural and resource conservation interests, commodity groups, watershed districts, soil and water conservation districts, the biofuels industry, landowners, researchers at the University of Minnesota, the Departments of Agriculture, Natural Resources and Health, and the Minnesota Pollution Control Agency.
+BWSR coordinated this effort with stakeholders and other state agencies, including agricultural and resource conservation interests, commodity groups, watershed districts, soil and water conservation districts, the biofuels industry, landowners, researchers at the University of Minnesota, and the Departments of Agriculture, Natural Resources and Health, and the Minnesota Pollution Control Agency.